AgentTorch/AgentTorch/readme.md

   geospatial worlds, cells in anatomical worlds, autonomous avatars in digital worlds.

-LPMs are already making real-world impact.
-They're being used to help immunize millions of people by optimizing vaccine distribution strategies, and to track billions of dollars in global supply chains, improving efficiency and reducing waste.
-Our long-term goal is to "re-invent the census": built entirely in simulation, captured passively and used to protect country-scale populations.
-Our research is making an impact - winning awards at AI conferences and being deployed across the world.
+Our research is making an impact - winning awards at AI conferences and being used in real-world applications.
-Learn more about our [research](https://media.mit.edu/projects/ai-lpm) and [vision](https://lpm.media.mit.edu/perspective.pdf).
+Learn more about our [research](https://media.mit.edu/projects/ai-lpm).

-AgentTorch is building the future of decision engines - inside the body, around us and beyond!

 https://github.com/AgentTorch/AgentTorch/assets/13482350/4c3f9fa9-8bce-4ddb-907c-3ee4d62e7148